bootdotdev/blog/content/python/best-ways-to-learn-python.md

 Sites like Coursera offer courses run by actual institutions.
 For example, the most popular Python course is offered by the University of Michigan.
 These courses take time: for example, the University of Michigan course expects that it'll take you approximately 8 months to complete, working at 3 hours per week, so it's not a quick option.
 You can enroll for free for 7 days and after that, you'll be paying $49 per month for that particular course.

 If you don’t have that kind of time, then boot.dev also offers certificates along with their courses.
-And similarly to Coursera’s specializations, where institutions will create multi-course programs covering a variety of topics, boot.dev has “tracks” where you’ll cover beginner to advanced subjects of Python suited for coders of all skill levels.
+And similarly to Coursera’s specializations, where institutions will create multi-course programs covering a variety of topics, boot.dev has "tracks" where you’ll cover beginner to advanced subjects of Python suited for coders of all skill levels.

 {{< cta3 >}}